What is a Plugin in WordPress?Delower Hossain

 What would WordPress be without plugins?
 To define plugin in WordPress is a program or a set of one or more functions written in the PHP scripting language.
 That adds a specific set of features or services to the WordPress site.

 For Example, Woo Commerce is a WordPress plugin.
-It lets you in a quick time to sell products on your WordPress Website.
-And it has minimal configuration.
+It lets you in quick time to sell products on your WordPress Website.
+And it has the minimal configuration.

 WordPress has earned much of its fame as a free and open-source content management system.
 Installing it is easy.
 Learning and handling couldn’t be easier.
 If you are new in the world of WordPress, there are common questions you will probably have about plugins.